solkim-83/tp/docs/team/fyshhh.md

 * **Enhancement to existing features**: Streamlining of command input and parsing structure (pull request [\#120](https://github.com/AY2021S1-CS2103T-W10-4/tp/pull/120))
-  * Justification: At that time, the commands for different functionalities were inconsistent: for instance, `add` added contacts whereas `addEvent` added events.
-As such, the input structure was standardised by using a common command word (`add` in this case) and a targeted command type (`-c` for contacts and `-e` for events).
+  * Justification: At that time, the commands for different functionalities were inconsistent: for instance, `add` added contacts and `addEvent` added events.
+The input structure is now standardised by using a common command word (`add` in this case) and a targeted command type (`-c` for contacts and `-e` for events).
 This also makes it easier to add more commands in the future, as the parser is structured more clearly.

+<div style="page-break-after: always;"></div>

 * **Enhancement to existing features**: Refactor command packaging to individual packages (pull request [\#158](https://github.com/AY2021S1-CS2103T-W10-4/tp/pull/158))